Mandlovu in the Global Kitchen – Sushi Making Adventure in Japan

 -Hand rolled sushi

 Conclusion: The entire experience was about 3.5hrs long.
 It deserves a solid 9/10 rating.
-What made it exceptional was not only the intimate class size but also the instructor’s profound knowledge about Japanese cooking and culture.
+It was exceptional not only because of the intimate class size, but also the instructor’s profound knowledge about Japanese cooking and culture.
 Her valuable insights extended to practical tips for recreating sushi at home.
-For those interested in taking their exploration further, the studio also offered the sale of some of the utensils used during the class.
+The studio also offered the sale of some of the utensils used during the class.
+I could go on and make more sushi at home, with ease.

 Have you ever tried making sushi at home?
 Would you go on this type of experience during your holiday?